Diamondbacks Vs. Dodgers Prediction, Odds, Pick

 The Arizona Diamondbacks take on the Los Angeles Dodgers.
 Check out our MLB odds series for our Diamondbacks Dodgers prediction and pick.

-Merrill Kelly takes the ball for the Diamondbacks, while Clayton Kershaw gets the call for the Dodgers.
+Madison Bumgarner takes the ball for the Diamondbacks, while Dustin May gets the call for the Dodgers.

-Merrill Kelly has a 3.01 ERA.
-He has been absolutely brilliant at times this season.
-He posted a 1.31 ERA in the month of July and was similarly strong for multi-week periods before the All-Star break.
-However, in his last five starts, he has clearly faced a bumpy path, allowing at least three runs in four of those starts.
-He isn’t getting shelled, but he is giving up home runs and getting poked over the course of a six- or seven-inning start.
-The Diamondbacks are not built to win games in which Kelly or any other starter allows four runs in seven innings.
-They don’t have the deep batting order which can win 6-4 or 7-5 ballgames on a consistent basis.
-Over the course of the full season, Kelly has been really good.
-He has added to the team’s sense of optimism for 2023, given how impressive the starting rotation has been in 2022.
-That said, Kelly has reached a high standard in previous months.
-He needs to regain that standard in the final few starts of his season.
+Madison Bumgarner had a 2.76 ERA on May 26.
+His ERA today is 5.01.
+It has all gone wrong for the former World Series ace.
+His days with the Giants seem even longer ago than eight years.
+Bumgarner was outstanding in the first month and a half of 2022, and then he has wilted.
+His ERA in June: over four runs.
+In July: over four runs.
+Then it got much worse in August, with Bumgarner posting an ERA of over nine runs.
+In three September starts, his ERA is over six.
+He has simply been getting pounded with regularity, and we’ll see if he can hit the reset button before this season ends.

-Clayton Kershaw is in a similar position to Justin Verlander of the Houston Astros.
-He has performed really well this season (2.44 ERA), but he is coming off an injury, so the purpose of his starts before the playoffs is to re-establish a rhythm, not so much to win games.
-The Dodgers and Astros are both in comfortable positions regarding the No. 1 seed in their respective leagues, so much as Verlander went only five innings in his return from injury last Friday, one shouldn’t expect Kershaw to go more than five or six innings here.
-The Dodgers have a doubleheader on Tuesday, which might lead some to think they need seven innings from Kershaw, but they can’t overwork him.
-They need him for the NLDS.
+Dustin May returned to the Dodgers and their rotation in mid-August after a long injury layoff.
+The Dodgers have kept May’s pitch counts down.
+He has not thrown more than 87 pitches in any of his five starts since rejoining the team.
+May has pitched more than five innings in only one of his four starts.
+May has logged 26 innings, giving up 10 earned runs, but if you look deeper, only one team has bothered him.
+The San Diego Padres scored nine of those 10 runs in two of May’s five starts.
+In May’s other three starts against non-Padre opponents, he has pitched 16 innings and allowed only one earned run.
+The Dodgers will use May for middle relief in the playoffs.
+They don’t need him to pitch seven or eight innings.
+If he can be a guy who can throw three electric innings twice in a playoff series, that will be a significant plus for a Los Angeles team which can call upon a lot of different arms in October.

 Courtesy of FanDuel, here are the Diamondbacks-Dodgers MLB odds.